 I like to cook bacon in the oven.
 It cooks so evenly and is much less of a mess!
 While the bacon cooks, you can scramble up the eggs.
-Use four eggs for this recipe.
+You need to use four eggs for this recipe.

-Then layer eggs, bacon and cheddar cheese (or use Colby Jack) in the center of the biscuit.
+Then layer eggs, bacon and cheddar cheese in the center of the biscuit.
 Fold the sides until they touch on the bottom of the roll and the filling is completely covered.
-I rolled the biscuit around in my hands a couple of times to “seal the deal”.
+I rolled the biscuit around in my hands a couple of times to "seal the deal".